Spanish Immersion for Adults in Costa Rica & Ecuador

 From about May/June through October/November it is rainy season.
 The sun may shine in the morning (and it will be humid), but it will certainly rain in the afternoon (but it’s usually not a cold rain).
 December through April is dry season.
 It will be sunny, humid, and may rain here and there.

-The bulk of the time you spend in Nicaragua will be in the Granada area.
-This city is a bustling colonial jewel on the shores of Lake Nicaragua.
-Our language school is right off the central plaza.
+The time you spend in Ecuador will be in the Cuenca and Quito areas.
+Quito is the bustling and modern capital city, while Cuenca is colonial and quaint.
 In Costa Rica we are in a town called Santo Domingo de Heredia.
 This town is about 20 minutes N of the capital city San Jose.
 The language school where you will walk to every morning is about 600m S of the downtown area on the main road.

 You will be staying in a middle-class home setting.
 You can expect the home and your bedroom to be small.
 Your bed probably won’t be as comfortable as your bed is here in the US.
 Most homes have tile floors, no carpet.
 Most families do not have dish washers nor clothes driers.
 You may be given a couple different keys for the home: one for the exterior gate off the street, and another for the actual doors to the house.